austinzheng/Cormorant/README.md

 Lambdatron
 ==========

-A (very in-progress) interpreter for a simple Lisp dialect, implemented in Swift.
+An interpreter for a simple Lisp dialect, implemented in Swift.
 Syntax and conventions are modeled off [Clojure's](http://clojure.org/).
 Eventual goal is a library that can be used independently of the REPL front-end.

 Application